BoikanyoMhlanga23/WEDE5020-POE/README.md

 - Provide accessible information to users
 - Promote services and community engagement
 - Ensure responsive design across devices
-- That all users can and will be able to use the website without any hussel.
+- That all users can and will be able to use the website without any hassle.
-- To make the business regconised as well run business that keeps adjusting to the times.
+- To make the business recognised as a well-run business that keeps adjusting to the times.

 Key Features and Functionality
 - Homepage with navigation bar
 - Contact form with email integration
 - Embedded map
 -Service request form
--The website will include the about.html, contact.html, enquiry.html, index.html, services.html, stylesheet.css and a readme.md.
+- The website will include the about.html, contact.html, enquiry.html, index.html, services.html, stylesheet.css and a readme.md.

 Timeline and Milestones
 - Week 1–2: Research and planning